-IV and General Sedation
+Differences Between IV Sedation and General Anesthesia

 Dental fear and anxiety are the major issues that stops people receiving dental care.
 The incidences and prevalence of dental phobia are quite high.
 Many research studies show that patients may even avoid going to a prosthodontist or dentist due to dental fear.
 Do you belong to this group and fear that your dental visit will be a ‘painful’ episode?
 You can set your mind at ease as the advancements in dental technology and materials can make your dental treatment relaxing and comfortable.